storj/docs/app/(docs)/object-mount/linux/getting-started/deployment-modes/page.md

 ## Configuring Deployment Modes
-_After you have installed_ Object Mount for Linux, read through the detailed configuration and usage guidelines for these different deployment modes in the Configuration Guide article: [](docId:jqySXsBfj5WGUjgs).
+_After you have installed_ Object Mount for Linux, read through the detailed configuration and usage guidelines for these different deployment modes in the Linux User Guide article: [](docId:jqySXsBfj5WGUjgs).